MicrosoftDocs/windows-itpro-docs/windows/security/operating-system.md

 # Windows operating system security

-This article provides an overview of security measures built into Windows 11.
+This article provides an overview of operating system security in Windows 11.

-## Operating system security

 Security and privacy depend on an operating system that guards your system and information from the moment it starts up, providing fundamental chip-to-cloud protection.
 Windows 11 is the most secure Windows yet with extensive security measures designed to help keep you safe.
 These measures include built-in advanced encryption and data protection, robust network and system security, and intelligent safeguards against ever-evolving threats.